 Social development addresses profound social problems,1 especially poverty, unemployment and social exclusion, and seeks to define poverty across a spectrum of social and structural barriers instead of simply by income levels.

-Cambodia has achieved a number of its Millennium Development Goals, such as reducing the maternal mortality rate by three quarters, income levels have grown and poverty levels have fallen, and many health and education statistics have improved significantly.
+Cambodia has achieved a number of ambitious goals.
+It has reduced the maternal mortality rate by three quarters, income levels have grown and poverty levels have fallen and many health and education statistics have improved significantly.

-Big challenges remain, however, such as the limited access many rural people have to health or education services and reliable electricity supply, large numbers of people affected by illnesses such as malaria or tuberculosis, and low levels of completion of secondary education.2
+Big challenges remain, however, such as the limited access many rural people have to health or education services, poor child nutrition and low levels of completion of secondary education.2

 UNDP defines three essential elements of human development.
 “People should: